Assistant Professor of Religion and Literature; also in the College

 MA, PhD (University of Chicago)

-Sarah Hammerschlag is a scholar in the area of Religion and Literature.
+Sarah Hammerschlag is a scholar in the area of Religion, Literature, and Visual Culture.
 Her research thus far has focused on the position of Judaism in the post-World War II French intellectual scene, a field that puts her at the crossroads of numerous disciplines and scholarly approaches including philosophy, literary studies, and intellectual history.
 She is the author of The Figural Jew: Politics and Identity in Postwar French Thought (University of Chicago Press, 2010) and Broken Tablets: Levinas, Derrida and the Literary Afterlife of Religion, which is forthcoming in 2016 with Columbia University press.
 The Figural Jew received an Honorable Mention for the 2012 Jordan Schnitzer Book Award, given by the Association of Jewish Scholars, and was a finalist for the AAR's Best First Book in the History of Religions in 2011.
 She has written essays on Jacques Derrida, Emmanuel Levinas and Maurice Blanchot which have appeared in Critical Inquiry, Jewish Quarterly Review and Shofar, among other places.
 She is currently working on a manuscript entitled "Sowers and Sages: The Renaissance of Judaism in Postwar Paris" and editing an anthology for Brandeis University Press on 20th-century French Jewish writing.

 DVSC 30400 Introduction to the Study of Religion

 History of Judaism

 HIJD 32702 Jewish History and Society III: Messianism in Modernity